Live game data (GEP)

 Game Features

-When interacting with the Overwolf GEP API, Game Features will often be used instead of the individual Game Event/Game Info item names (for example, when setting the required Game Features)
+When interacting with the Overwolf GEP API, Game Features will often be used instead of the individual Game Event/Game Info item names (for example, when setting the required Game Features).
+This grouping helps make more sense of game events/info that are typically used together.
+Game features contain all the game events/info that are related.

-For example, one game's match may have many different game data items:
+.
+This may have many different game data items contained within:

 Set Required Features

 By default, the Overwolf GEP does not actually listen for any changes in the game.
-Instead, different Game Features have to be specifically subscribed to, and only then will they actually work/fire.
+You will need to subscribe to Game Features in order for them to actually be triggered.

-• Direct feedback for the App as to what it can expect in terms of data (under some circumstances, some Game Features may become temporarily unavailable).
+- Direct feedback for the app in terms of expected data (under some circumstances, some Game Features may become temporarily unavailable).

-• GEP will not even need to run in games where no App is using it.
+- GEP will not run in games where no app is using it.

-However, it does also mean that you must set the required Game Features for your App before GEP beings to work (ideally, as soon as the game itself launches).
+You must set the required Game Features for your app before GEP beings to work.
+Ideally this should be as soon as the game launches.

 Listen for new Game Events